objetorelacional/infosystem/docs/docs_readdocs/source/quick_start.rst

 REST urls obey a pattern and the infosystem create all this urls and his controllers.
-You just need to pass the entity and it's done.
+You just need to pass the entity to subsystem object and it's done.

 Now, your app.py looks like: